-The fee for the Preliminary Course is \$95 (this includes the cost of First Aid course and associated qualification and EDROLO subscription).
+The fee for the Preliminary Course is \$95 (this includes the cost of First Aid course and associated qualification).

 The fee for the HSC Course is \$45 (this includes the cost for a HSC EDROLO subscription, a resource to support the learning and deepen their understanding of the HSC course).